tanvi-m/Event-Recommender-System/README.md

 ## Implementation

 The implementation is done in python using Pandas data frame.
-Stop words were removed from the events description and then tf-idf vectorization was applied on events decription column.
-To recommend events to the user, cosine similarity function was used from sklearn package and using the description column, cosine similarity between liked events and non-liked events was calculated to determine the top event to be recommended.
+Stop words were removed from the events description and then tf-idf vectorization was applied on events description column.
+To recommend events to the user, cosine similarity function is used from sklearn package and using the description column, cosine similarity between liked events and non-liked events was calculated to determine the top event to be recommended to the user.

 Feature used: TfidfVectorizer
 Similarity measure: Cosine similarity